-Today, we’ll go over what you need to know about living room rugs and how to find out what size rug for the living room will work out best for your space.
+We’ll go over what you need to know about living room rugs.
+Let us help you find what size rug for your living room will work best for your space.

 What Size Rug For Living Room?

-Let me start off by saying that the size of rug you choose for your living room is completely up to you.
-That said, there are a few guidelines that designers use that can help you decide what size rug for the living room is most aesthetically pleasing.
+The rug size you choose for your living room is up to you.
+There are guidelines that designers use which can help you decide on a rug that’s right for your living room.

-The ratio of rug-to-livingroom is important.
-However, since there are only a few different sizes of living room rugs, we tend to focus on those rugs in order to pick the perfect size.
+The ratio of a rug-to-living room is key.
+However, since there are a few rug sizes, people focus on those rugs to pick the perfect size.

-This is all personal preference of course, but if you want to stick with the standard, then you’ve come to the right place.
-To understand rug sizes, you need to understand the different standard rug sizes that are used in the living room.
+If you want the standard, you’ve come to the right place.
+To understand rug sizes, you need to know the different sizes available for living rooms.

-This is probably the most common rug size for living rooms.
-This is likely because the average couch length is about seven feet.
+This is the most common rug size for living rooms.
+The average couch length is about seven feet.
 Because of this, the layout for an eight-foot rug is ideal.
 You can overlap with your couch or set the rug in front.

-The nine-by-twelve rug is also quite popular, though not as popular as the five-by-eight.
-The nine-by-twelve works great with large couches or with large chairs with a table in between.
-They are quite spacious.
+The 9X12 rug is popular.
+The size works great with large couches or chairs with a table in between.

-You likely won’t find a rug larger than this for the living room at most stores.
-That’s because in most living rooms this rug takes up about half of the room in an average-sized living room.
-Any larger than that isn’t recommended.
+You won’t find a larger rug for living rooms at most stores.
+In most living rooms, the rug takes up half of the room in an average-sized living room.

-This is another rug size that you’ll see often.
-It can work for any room in the house that is at least ten feet wide.
-The ratio with this rug is what we call the “golden ratio.”
-After all, it is the most popular photo ratio too.
+This is another common rug size.
+It can work for any room that is ten feet wide.
+The ratio is known as the “golden ratio.”

-You can also get 4×6 rugs which are half the size of the 8×10 yet have the same ratio.
-They are used in bedrooms a lot but can be seen in the center of living rooms too.
+You can also get 4×6 rugs which are half the size of the 8×10 but have the same ratio.
+They are good for bedrooms but popular in the center of living rooms.

 This is the smallest rug size for living rooms.
-While you can get smaller rugs, they are usually put in the bathroom or kitchen and are usually used for safety reasons.
-However, if your living room is small, this rug size and ratio is perfect.
+Smaller rugs are available, but they’re for bathrooms or kitchens.
+However, if your living room is small, this rug size and ratio is ideal.

-This size of rug can also fit perfectly under a rocking chair and can make the room look much cozier.
+This size can fit under a rocking chair and make a room look warmer.

 For extra-large living rooms, this rug size is ideal.
-It’s hard to find rugs this large, so if you do, snatch it up right away.
-You probably know that the larger the rug, the more expensive it will be.
+You know that the larger the rug, the more expensive it will be.
 This means that this rug size doesn’t come cheap.

 Rearranging The Furniture